 |Toronto-Niagara Seasonal GO Train Service|

 More information on the service is included below.
-2014 schedules are posted here and on the GO Transit website www.gotransit.com.
+2015 schedules will be posted here when released and on the GO Transit website www.gotransit.com.

 Cycle the Greenbelt!

 The Toronto-Niagara Seasonal GO Train Service provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.